Coronavirus latest: Trump says US to suspend funding to WHO | DW | 15.04.2020

 The US will suspend its funding to the World Health Organization pending a review of its response to the coronavirus outbreak, President Donald Trump said.
 Follow DW for the latest.

-- US President Donald Trump has announced the US would suspend its funding to the World Health Organization pending a review of its response to the coronavirus outbreak
+- US President Donald Trump has announced the US would suspend its funding to the World Health Organization, after criticizing its response to the coronavirus outbreak

 - The number of infections worldwide nears the 2 million mark, with more than 125,000 reported deaths